firemodels/smv/Utilities/Scripts/README.md

     9   VELOCITY(terrain)               3           25.0
    ```

-After selecting an option such as `9`, LEVEL SET in this caes, you will see various option specifying how images are generated (number of processes, what queue to use) and whether to images and an animation or just images.
-The script for generating images is identified and may be customized and run later.
+After selecting an option such as `9`, LEVEL SET in this caes, you will see various options specifying how images are generated (number of processes, what queue to use) and whether to generate images and an animation or just images. fds2mov.sh creates a script (casename_slice_9.sh in this case) for generating images which it runs.
+You may also customize this script and run it later.

 ```
      quantity:  LEVEL SET VALUE(terrain)